 Why you should ditch the annual performance review

-Annual reviews for employees are a long-standing tradition in organisations across many business sectors.
-But, despite being a supposedly time-tested tool, they're characterised by a hectic rush of activity at the beginning of the year.
+Annual reviews are a long-standing tradition in many organisations.
+But, despite being a supposedly time-tested tool, they're characterised by a hectic rush of activity.
 It's a madcap dash to align to company and individual performance goals.
-Not to mention that the review itself ends up being hasty.
-And that's if it's not just totally fudged.
-All this to say, it's past time for employers to ditch the annual performance review.
+Not to mention that the review itself ends up being time-consuming and ineffective.
+And that's why we're stating our case to ditch the annual performance review.

-Annual performance reviews, also known as Professional Development Reviews (PDR).
+Annual performance reviews, also known as evaluations or appraisals.
 Practically everyone is sick of them at this point.
 And that's hardly a new development.
 A CEB survey from all the way back in 2016 found that 9 out of 10 HR Leaders felt that annual reviews did not accurately reflect the performance of employees.

-Some prominent organisations have already decided to ditch the forced ranking system and yearly overhead which have come to be associated with PDRs.
+Some prominent organisations have already decided to ditch the forced ranking system and yearly overhead which have come to be associated with outdated reviews.
 This runs contrary to the fact that people learn best from regular, timely feedback.
 Waiting months to offer a critique will get you nowhere.

 Why ditch annual performance reviews?

-It would be one thing if annual reviews served their intended aims: Improving productivity, helping employees to grow, and establishing what support your people need.
-These are all noble aims.
+It would be one thing if annual reviews served their intended aims: improving productivity, helping employees to grow, and establishing what support your people need.
 But studies show they don't foster productivity or improvement and actually incite antagonism between managers and employees.
 In fact, according to Gallup, only 14% of employees strongly agree their annual reviews inspire them to improve.
-Here are the central issues behind why you should ditch the annual performance review:
+They're the antithesis of performance conversations best practice.
+And here are the core reasons why you should ditch the annual performance review.

 So how do we ditch the annual performance review while achieving its well-intentioned aims?